bcbwallet/bcbconnect/docs/source/web_api.md

     if (ready) {
         console.log('User has logged in.');
     } else {
-        console.log('User hasn't logged in of hasn't created an account.');
+        console.log('User hasn't logged in or hasn't created an account.');
     }
 })
 ```